 Updating biodiversity and conservation planning policy

-We have updated the planning framework for the protection and management of our natural environment, which helps support the community’s physical health, economic security and cultural identity.
+We have updated the planning framework for protecting and managing our natural environment, which helps support the community’s health and wellbeing, economic security and cultural identity.

-The new framework will start on 21 November 2022.
-The framework simplifies the NSW planning system by consolidating and updating provisions in 7 former chapters of the State Environmental Planning Policy (Biodiversity and Conservation) 2021 (BC SEPP).
+The simplified framework started on 21 November 2022 and consolidated and updated provisions in 7 former chapters of the State Environmental Planning Policy (Biodiversity and Conservation) 2021 (Biodiversity and Conservation SEPP).

 This new framework: